Late Boneset: A Guide to Identifying & Using The Plant

 Closely Related Eupatoriums

-There are many other species of Eupatorium that are closely related to Late Boneset.
+Many other species of Eupatorium are closely related to Late Boneset.
 One such species is Joe-Pye Weed (Eupatorium purpureum), which has pink or purple flowers that bloom in late summer and attract a variety of pollinators.
 Another closely related species is Sweet Joe-Pye Weed (Eupatorium purpureum var. purpureum), which has similar flowers but is smaller in size.

 Other closely related Eupatoriums include Mistflower (Eupatorium coelestinum), which has blue or purple flowers that bloom in late summer and attract a variety of pollinators, and Rattlesnake Root (Eupatorium rugosum), which has white flowers that bloom in late summer and attract a variety of pollinators.